tlgs/qz/README.md

 [`datetime.datetime.fromisoformat`](https://docs.python.org/3/library/datetime.html#datetime.datetime.fromisoformat)
 or [`datetime.time.fromisoformat`](https://docs.python.org/3/library/datetime.html#datetime.time.fromisoformat).
 The current date will be used when only the time is provided.

-When it comes to importing, only [toggl](https://track.toggl.com) is supported at this time.

 By design, there is no support for activities in the future, overlapping activities, or timezones.